-Hugh Wolff joined the NEC faculty in fall 2008, and has conducted a large share of NEC's College orchestral concerts in subsequent seasons.
+Hugh Wolff joined the NEC faculty in fall 2008, and has conducted a large share of NEC's Collegeorchestral concerts in subsequent seasons.
 In fall 2009, he began work with students admitted to an elite training program for orchestral conductors.
-Beginning in 2012, Wolff has also worked with the NEC Preparatory School's Youth Philharmonic Orchestra, and will lead the YPO on tour in summer 2013, when it was also announced that we would continue to work with the group as Resident Conductor.
+Since 2012, Wolff has also worked with the NEC Preparatory School's Youth Philharmonic Orchestra, and led the YPO on tour in summer 2013, when it was also announced that we would continue to work with the group as Resident Conductor.

 Hugh Wolff has appeared with all the major American orchestras, including those of Boston, Chicago, New York, Philadelphia, Los Angeles, San Francisco, and Cleveland.
 Wolff is much in demand in Europe, where he has conducted the London Symphony, the Philharmonia, the City of Birmingham Symphony, the Orchestre National de France, Leipzig Gewandhaus, Czech Philharmonic, Bavarian and Berlin Radio Orchestras, and Munich Philharmonic.
 He is a regular guest conductor with orchestras in Japan, Scandinavia, and Australia.
 He is also a frequent conductor at summer music festivals from Aspen and Tanglewood to Ravinia and Wolf Trap.